bogdan01m/bogdan01m.github.io/about.md

 ---
-layout: default
+layout: single
-title: About
+title: About Me
-nav_order: 3
+author_profile: true
 ---

-# About Me

 I'm a developer specializing in AI/ML and data science solutions.
 I build AI-based solutions and integrate them into production code.